VeriGraph: Scene Graphs for Execution Verifiable Robot Planning: Abstract

 \section{Abstract}

-Recent advancements in vision-language models (VLMs) offer potential for robot task planning, but challenges remain due to VLMs’ tendency to generate incorrect action sequences.
-To address these limitations, we propose \name, a novel framework that integrates VLMs for robotic planning while verifying action feasibility. \name employs scene graphs as an intermediate representation, capturing key objects and spatial relationships to improve plan verification and refinement.
+Recent progress in vision-language models (VLMs) has opened new possibilities for robot task planning, but these models often produce incorrect action sequences.
+To address these limitations, we propose \name, a novel framework that integrates VLMs for robotic planning while verifying action feasibility. \name uses scene graphs as an intermediate representation to capture key objects and spatial relationships, enabling more reliable plan verification and refinement.
 The system generates a scene graph from input images and uses it to iteratively check and correct action sequences generated by an LLM-based task planner, ensuring constraints are respected and actions are executable.
-Our approach significantly enhances task completion rates across diverse manipulation scenarios, outperforming baseline methods by \(58\%\) for language-based tasks and \(30\%\) for image-based tasks.\looseness=-1
+Our approach significantly enhances task completion rates across diverse manipulation scenarios, outperforming baseline methods by \(58\%\) on language-based tasks, \(56\%\) on tangram puzzle tasks, and \(30\%\) on image-based tasks.
+Qualitative results and code can be found at \url{https://verigraph-agent.github.io/}. \looseness=-1